transloadit/uppy/README.md

 - `StatusBar` — more detailed progress, pause/resume/cancel buttons, percentage, speed, uploaded/total sizes (included by default with `Dashboard`)
 - `Informer` — send notifications like “smile” before taking a selfie or “upload failed” when all is lost (also included by default with `Dashboard`)
 - `GoldenRetriever` — restores files after a browser crash, like it’s nothing
+- `Form` — collects metadata from `<form>` right before Uppy upload, then optionally appends results back to the form
 - `ReduxDevTools` — for your emerging [time traveling](https://github.com/gaearon/redux-devtools) needs
 - `GoogleDrive` — select files from [Google Drive](https://www.google.com/drive/)
 - `Dropbox` — select files from [Dropbox](https://www.dropbox.com/)